RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci_part2/step5.md

 To find out if the service was properly deploy, execute:

 `kubectl get services -n $NAMESPACE --insecure-skip-tls-verify`{{execute}}

+Wait for the External IP address to be assigned, after executing the command it should be in <pending> state.

 In the next step you will test the newly created service.